Skip to content

 1

-QRLynx QR code generator showing WiFi Access type selected in the QR code type grid
+QRLynx QR code generator with WiFi Access type selected from the dropdown menu

 2